TheMiz1os/crafty_discord_bot/README.md

 # Crafty Controller Discord Bot.

-> A Discord Bot to interact with and control [Crafty Controller](https://craftycontrol.com/) through commands in chat
+> A Discord Bot to interact with and control [Crafty Controller](https://craftycontrol.com/) through commands in chat.

 > Original Project from Coosanta17 at [here](https://github.com/Coosanta17/crafty_discord_bot) (I'm just using it to learn and improve it for personal use)

 So far all it does is start *one* server.